-Kenny Chesney, ‘Live a Little’ — Story Behind the Lyrics
+Story Behind the Song: Kenny Chesney, ‘Live a Little’

-David Lee Murphy, who co-wrote ‘Live a Little’ with Shane Minor, sat down with The Boot to talk about an end-of-summer day last year at his farm outside Nashville, where he and Shane wrote the light-hearted song that would become Kenny Chesney’s third single from his 2010 album, ‘Hemingway’s Whiskey.’
+Below, David Lee Murphy, who co-wrote “Live a Little” with Shane Minor, tells The Boot about an end-of-summer day at his farm outside Nashville, where he and Minor wrote the lighthearted song.

 We wrote the chorus that morning, and then we went to lunch.
-We went to Sonic, out there in Franklin, and we took a back road home, back to my old farmhouse … We were singing that chorus we’d written all the way back.
-It was end of summer and we had our windows down, just singing at top of our lungs: “live a little, have some fun!”
-We couldn’t quit singing that chorus, we were having so much fun.
+We went to Sonic, out there in Franklin, [Tenn.], and we took a back road home, back to my old farmhouse … We were singing that chorus we’d written all the way back.
+It was end of summer, and we had our windows down, just singing at top of our lungs: “Live a little, have some fun!”
+We couldn’t quit singing that chorus; we were having so much fun.

-After we wrote it, we thought, ‘Man, Kenny would kill this!’
-So we demo-ed it, and my manager, Doug Casmus, took it over and played it for (Kenny’s producer) Buddy (Cannon).
-And Buddy was like, ‘Man I want this right now for Kenny.’
+After we wrote it, we thought, “Man, Kenny would kill this!”
+So we demo-ed it, and my manager, Doug Casmus, took it over and played it for [Chesney’s producer] Buddy [Cannon].
+And Buddy was like, “Man I want this right now for Kenny.”
 So Kenny heard it and put it on hold.